microsoft/MixedReality213/README.md

 # Mixed Reality 213

-This is a tutorial to understand how to use motion controllers in your Windows Mixed Reality application.
-This course will explore ways of visualizing the motion controllers, handing input events and attaching custom UI elements to the controllers, with additional planned courses in the works.
+This tutorial will explore ways of visualizing the motion controllers, handling input events and attaching custom UI elements to the controllers

 Link to documentation is forthcoming.